Skip to Content

 Places you can visit from Moreton-in-Marsh

 On foot: Batsford Arboretum is an easy 1.7-mile walk from Moreton.
-There are also circular walks from Moreton to Blockley (6.9 miles) or Longborough, Sezincote House and Bourton-on-the-Hill (7 miles).
-Or you can walk one-way to Stow-on-the-Wold (6.7 miles) and catch a bus back.
+There are also circular walks from Moreton to Blockley (6.9 miles) or to Longborough, Sezincote House and Bourton-on-the-Hill (7 miles).
+You can also walk one-way to Stow-on-the-Wold (6.7 miles) and catch a bus back.

-By bus: The Pulhams 801 bus (daily) connects Moreton with Chipping Norton (20 minutes), Stow-on-the-Wold (20 minutes), Bourton-on-the-Water (30 minutes) and Slaughter Pike (32 minutes), which is a 10-minute walk to Lower Slaughter or 30 minutes to Upper Slaughter.
+By bus: The Pulhams 801 bus (every day) connects Moreton with Chipping Norton (20 minutes), Stow-on-the-Wold (20 minutes), Bourton-on-the-Water (35 minutes) and Slaughter Pike (25 minutes), which is a 10-minute walk to Lower Slaughter or 30 minutes to Upper Slaughter.

 Autumn at Batsford Arboretum